arbindo/mimock/docs/docs.md

 Unique features offered by the Mimock utility tool is mentioned as follows,

-- Intuitive UI --> Provides an intuitive UI which lets anyone to manage mocks without any coding experience.
+- **Intuitive UI:** Provides an intuitive UI which lets anyone to manage mocks without any coding experience

-- No Re-Deployment --> Mocks can be added in real time and no application restart is required.
-Mocks are created/updated on-the-go which ensures faster development and turn-around time.
+- **No Re-Deployment:** Mocks can be added in real time and no application restart is required.
+Mocks are created/updated on-the-go which ensures faster development and turn-around time

-- Access Management --> The platform follows the uer role model and the admin can allocate roles to the users to setup and restrict the access.
+- **Access Management:** The platform follows the role based user model and the admin can assign roles to the users to setup and restrict the access

-- Multi-Response --> With the multi-response feature support, setup your mock to serve a normal JSON response or a JPEG image file or even your desired PDF document.
+- **Multi-Response:** With the multi-response feature support, setup your mock to serve a normal JSON response or a JPEG image file or even your desired PDF document

 ### Definitions and Explanations